dendronhq/dendron-site/vault/dendron.principles.md

 Dendron aims to create a world class developer experience for managing knowledge.

-Our goal is to provide a tool with the efficiency of Vim, the extensibility of emacs, and the approachability of VS Code.
+Our goal is to provide a tool with the efficiency of Vim, the extensibility of Emacs, and the approachability of VS Code.

 What this means: